skx/bfcc/README.md

 Now that this is done the next step would be to drop the use of GCC and instead generate assembly language:

-* Parse a valid program.
+* [ ] Parse a valid program.
-* Generate an x86 assembly version of the input.
+* [ ] Generate an x86 assembly version of the input.
-* Compile it with nasm/gcc/similar.
+* [ ] Compile it with nasm/gcc/similar.

 A completely-final step would be to drop the use of the assembler entirely, generating a native ELF binary, but I suspect I might not get that far.

 ## Timeline

-* Plan occurred to me overnight
+* Project occurred to me overnight.
 * Started work at 12:00.
   * Generated initial version of BrainFuck -> C in 30 minutes.

-Time taken: 30 minutes.
+* Paused for a break at 12:58
+  * Had added documentation, added more sample programs, and added test-suite.

+## Test Programs

+There are a small collection of test-programs located beneath the [examples/](examples/) directory.

+Each example has a `.bf` suffix, and there is a corresponding output file for each input to show the expected output.

+You can run `make test` to run all the scripts, and compare their generated output with the expected result.

 ## Usage

-You can install the generator via:
+You can install the compiler via:

     $ go get github.com/skx/bfcc